minirop/qml-content-selector/README.md

 # qml-content-selector
-Item whose content changes based on its dimentions
+Item whose content changes based on its dimensions

 ## Configuration
 * clone this repository.